Skip to main content

 Additional Information

-• Hub Capacity: Each Hub for Business can manage up to 30 Space devices, though we recommend a maximum of 25 devices to ensure a robust network.
+• Hub capacity: Each Hub for Business can manage up to 30 Space devices, but we recommend a maximum of 25 devices to ensure a robust network, which prevents overload and maintains reliable communication.

-• Sensor Calibration: The TVOC, CO2, and Radon sensors require 7 days to self-calibrate.
+• Sensor calibration: The TVOC, CO2, and radon sensors need 7 days to self-calibrate.
 For proper calibration, the sensors must be exposed to fresh air regularly during this period, which should occur naturally in a well-ventilated building.

 Did this answer your question?